cstenkamp/MastersThesisText/pandoc_markdown_base/4_0_results.md

 	* Die Performances von allen \mainalgos in ner tabelle reporten und mit meinen vergleichen, sowohl quantitativ als auch qualitativ!

 result: set overlap of my extracted candidates for placetypes and theirs (und auch die big_21222.yml ergebnisse danach auswerten) (nicht nur overlap, ich kann auch verhältnis set intersect zu set union machen, und die als true/false positive/negative deklarieren und dann accuracy, f1 etc analysieren und halt anhand dessen "die hyperparam kombi die am closesten zu deren ergebnissen ist" rausbekommen)

+## Results in terms of architecture quality

+* We are scalable and can run massively parallel (that you'll have to believe me, it's one command to run on the grid and I would say that's pretty noice).
+* Keep in mind when reading the other sections of the results that all plots and tables you'll see are explictly linked and easily re-creatable and runnable
+* We ran the stuff on other datasets\footnote{See Table with datasets and the respective notebooks and the quick datasets section} and it ran through, so we're adaptable.